Translating Classical Buddhism to Modern English

 「我今善求真實之義,都無堅實,如芭蕉樹也,而於此眾中敢有所說。 我不見沙門、婆羅門中所知、所見能與如來、應、等正覺所知、所見共論議,不摧伏者。 而便自說: 『我論議風,偃草折樹,能破金石,調伏龍象。 要能令彼額津,腋汗,毛孔水流。』 汝今自論己義而不自立。 先所誇說能伏彼相,今盡自取,而不能動如來一毛。」 32.
 “Now, I’ve well sought its true meaning, and it’s entirely lacking a solid core like that plantain tree, but there are those in this assembly who venture to say that something does.
 I don’t see anyone among ascetics or priests who can debate the knowledge and vision of the Tathāgata, the Arhat, and the Completely Awakened One with their own knowledge and vision and not be defeated.
 Yet, they say of themselves, ‘The wind of my doctrine blows down grass and knocks down trees, breaks up metal and stone, and subdues nāga elephants.
 Its basics make their foreheads drip, their armpits become wet, and sweat flows from their hair pores.’
 Now, your own philosophy and your own doctrine weren’t established by you.
 You boasted before that you could defeat others, but now everything that you’ve acquired couldn’t budge a single hair on the Tathāgata.”

 爾時,世尊於大眾中,被欝多羅僧,現胸而示: 「汝等試看能動如來一毛,以不?」 33.
-Right there in that large assembly, the Bhagavān took off his upper robe to show them his chest.
+Right there in that great assembly, the Bhagavān took off his upper robe to show them his chest.
 “All of you can try and see if you can budge a single hair on the Tathāgata.
 Is there a way?”

 爾時,薩遮尼犍子默然低頭,慚愧失色。 爾時,眾中有一離車名突目佉。 從座起,整衣服,合掌白佛言: 「世尊,聽我說譬。」 34.
 Satyaka then hung his head in silence, so ashamed that he turned pale.
 Then there was a Licchavi in the audience named Durmukha.15 He rose from his seat, adjusted his robes, and said to the Buddha with his palms together: “Bhagavān, please allow me to tell a parable.”